vieirads/100DaysOfCode/log.md

 **Thoughts:**  I have never thought about how text elements should be clear, not just to make your site/idea direct and simple, but also to provide accessibility.
 Guess I am learning more than how to code doing this chalenge.

 **Link to work:** no link for this part.

+### Day 9: July 07, 2020

+**Today's Progress:** Continued the ``Applied Accessibility`` section in **freeCodeCamp**.
+Mostly worked on my classes notebooks today and fixed the kernel of my ubuntu to support my wacom tablet.

+**Thoughts:**  Still learn how little details, such as group elements can help people to better understand what is going on in your page.

+**Link to work:** no link for this part.